Market Harborough

 The people then started to party like it was 1699 and while there may have been a bit more to it, if Wikipedia™ is to be believed, that's SlyBob's understanding of one of the most important periods of English History.

-With both sides spending time in Harborough before and after the battle, it's not like they're still banging on about it - oh yes they are!
-Information boards pepper the place and every old building or site claims Charles I stayed the night before the fight.
+With both sides spending time in Harborough before and after the battle, it's not as though they're still banging on about it, though, oh yes they are!
+Information boards pepper the place and every old building or site claims Charles I stayed over prior to the fight.

-It's unlikely he popped into the apt King's Head for a nightcap, however, nor the Nag's Head next door, neither, and he won't have stayed at the Three Swans.
+It's unlikely he popped into the apt King's Head for a nightcap, however, nor the Nag's Head next door, neither, and he won't have napped at the Three Swans.

 The Dun Cow, on the other hand, is a possibility where the early evening clientele are best described as, erm, lively.
-If this was a Friday night in 1645, the whole thing could have kicked off because Charles spilt someone's pint!
+If this was a Friday night in 1645, the whole thing could've kicked off because Charles spilt someone's pint!

-Acceptable lodgings and Charles I definitely didn't stay in the modern annexe round the back, which is where they stuck SlyBob.
-Crafty brews, too, in the bar, which looks to be on the Harborough Friday night circuit.
+Acceptable lodgings and Charles I didn't kip in the modern annexe round the back, which is where they stuck SlyBob.
+Crafty brews, too, in the bar, which looks to be on the Harborough weekend circuit, hic!

 Come Saturday lunchtime, their restaurant is filling with ladies what lunch meaning Market Harborough definitely is a little bit that kind of place.